Closed source · In development · Private testing

 GitHub Actions runtime

 No proprietary platform.
 No vendor lock-in.
-The pipeline runs on standard CI infrastructure.
+The pipeline runs on standard CI infrastructure in a private testing setup.
 One script.
-Auditable.
-Forkable.
-Already works.
+Tight feedback loops.
+Still evolving.

 The cast